Diane Rohlman, M.A., Ph.D

 Outreach Director

 Dr. Campo is the Director of Outreach.
-She is an associate professor in the Department of Communication Studies.
-Her research and teaching centers on health communication and social marketing.
-Her work focuses on how to encourage more informed decision making and to encourage healthy behaviors.
-Most of her work has focused on reducing risk through identifying and attempting to influence individual, family and health care provider variables that impact behaviors in a wide variety of populations, particularly those with health disparities.
+She is also the Associate Dean for Administrative Affairs in the Graduate College and an associate professor in the Department of Communication Studies at the University of Iowa.
+My research and teaching have centered on health communication, social marketing, and health promotion.
+I am well versed in the design, implementation, and evaluation of interventions.
+Most of my work has focused on reducing risk and improving well-being through identifying and attempting to influence individual, family, supervisor and workplace programs, policies, and practices which impact behaviors in a wide variety of populations, particularly those with health disparities.

 shelly-campo@uiowa.edu